Eduardo Gullas: First years in Congress

 Gullas started his political career in the Congress in 1969.
-Being a member of the ruling Nacionalista Party of president Ferdinand Marcos, he was elected representative of the old 3rd district of Cebu, (Note: Until 1972, the (old) 3rd district of Cebu was composed of Carcar, Minglanilla, Naga, San Fernando, and Talisay.
+Being a member of the ruling Nacionalista Party (NP) of president Ferdinand Marcos, he was elected representative of the old 3rd district of Cebu, (Note: Until 1972, the (old) 3rd district of Cebu was composed of Carcar, Minglanilla, Naga, San Fernando, and Talisay.
 Later, the district was converted as these local units were included to the (new) 1st district, with the inclusion of Sibonga.) defeating two incumbent representatives.—Atty.
 Antonio Cuenco of the old 5th district and from Liberal Party, with only a margin of 16 votes; and re-electionist Ernesto Bascon, a UV alumnus.
 That controversial result became the subject of an electoral protest filed by Cuenco before the Supreme Court which, however, was lost in a decision more than a month later.

 His term was cut short in 1972 by the declaration of martial law as the president abolished Congress.